RyoTakei/Matlab-Class/HW4/Problem4/README.md

 To make this function work, again, you need a for loop.
 For loop that runs `nSteps` times, and calls `DiseaseStep` in the loop -- that updates SIR values.

 But you also need to keep track of each values that `DiseaseStep` outputs.

-In short, this function will collect outputs from `DiseaseStep`, throw them into arrays and spits it out.
+In short, this function will do 3 things.
+- Run the for loop and call `DiseaseStep`, `nSteps` times.
+- Keep track of outputs in each loop.
+Remember, your output becomes new inputs in the next loop cycle.
+- And store the each outputs into arrays, `SvsT`, `IvsT`, and `RvsT` every cycle.

 Hopefully that's enough info to get you started!